-Halloween is almost upon us, the celebration that’s a favorite for kids and adults alike!
+Halloween is almost upon us, bringing a celebration that’s a favorite for kids and adults alike!
 This popular U.S. holiday is known for trick-or-treating, candy, costume parties, haunted houses, bonfires and carving jack-o-lanterns.
 It is filled with mystery, magic and superstition.
 Halloween has been observed for many centuries in some countries.
-Discover more about the origins of Halloween, its introduction to America and where to celebrate it in Germany…
+Discover more about the origins of Halloween!

 Halloween in America